The Checkbook Project: A Personal Finance Project

 In this most recent rendition, the students receive an annual salary of $26,000.
-The scenario is that they have completed some form of training that has prepared them to obtain a useful full-time job.
+The scenario is that they have completed a curriculum or program that has prepared them to get and carry out a useful full-time job.
 The annual $26,000 figure breaks down to $12.50 per hour for a full year of 40-hour weeks.
-If this figure is unrealistic for your student population you can adjust it in either direction.
+If this figure is unrealistic for your student population you can, of course, adjust it in either direction.

-Actually, there was a third purpose.
-The “hidden curriculum” in this project was always for students to accept the need to allocate scarce resources.
-It usually fulfilled that purpose too.
+Actually, there is a third purpose.
+The “hidden curriculum” in this project is always for students to accept the need to allocate scarce resources.

 You then plan to use 1 or 2 class periods near the start of each month for the rest of the school year to continue the project.
 Students take that time to deposit their paychecks, pay their bills, and decide what to do with the surplus, if they have one.